os-climate/sostrades-core/docs/source/caption/overview.md

 # SoSTrades platform overview

-The SoSTrades platform is a cloud based collaborative generic simulation platform​.\
+The SoSTrades platform is a cloud based collaborative generic simulation platform.\
 You can access it by following this [link](https://validation.osc-tsa.com/) :

 [![homepage](../images/platform_logo.png)](https://validation.osc-tsa.com/ "Access open SoSTrades simulation platform")